Amdrel/jamiekuppens.com/content/post/writing-a-chip-8-virtual-machine-in-rust/index.md

 draft = false
 title = "Writing a CHIP-8 Virtual Machine in Rust" description = "A few months ago after a tiring day at work, I came across a post on /r/programming about livecoding a N64 emulator in rust and instantly became hooked.
-That stream piqued my interest in the subject of emulation, along with giving me that wonderful feeling I had when I first got into programming." image = "post/writing-a-chip-8-virtual-machine-in-rust/pong.png" imagewidth = "640" imageheight = "350"
+That stream piqued my interest in the subject of emulation, along with giving me that wonderful feeling I had when I first got into programming." image = "/post/writing-a-chip-8-virtual-machine-in-rust/pong.jpg" imagewidth = "640" imageheight = "320" hero = true herocolor = "#000"
 +++

 A few months ago after a tiring day at work, I came across a post on